For Lead Ed Day and beyond, here are the resources you need to advocate for lead poisoning's end.

 Lead paint can peel off, enter water, become dust or contaminate soil.
 That, in turn, makes it easy for young children to ingest it.

 The prevalence of old homes in Michigan makes the state have among the worst rates of lead-affected kids in the nation.
-Some 78% of children have some amount of the metal in their systems.
+Some 70% of children have some amount of the metal in their systems.
+Rental homes are especially prone to lead issues, as resident turnover is high and unengaged landlords may not remediate their property or provide important information to future tenants.

 Proper lead abatement certifications and lead inspections are crucial because they better ensure lead is identified and kept from being exposed during building renovation or construction.
+But the federal program that certifies people does not have an effective strategy.

 What are lead levels like in my community?